Johannes Bah Kuhnke

-Kjell Dietrich Johannes Bah Kuhnke, (né Kuhnke; born 17 April 1972) is a Swedish actor and singer.
+Kjell Dietrich Johannes Bah Kuhnke (né Kuhnke; born 17 April 1972) is a Swedish actor and singer.
 He has acted in several films and received international attention in 2014 for his role in the film Force Majeure.
 In 2010, he participated as a singer in Melodifestivalen with the song "Tonight".
 In addition to acting in films and on television, he has performed in plays such as Cabaret and The Jungle Book.
-He is married to Swedish politician Alice Bah Kuhnke.
+He was married to Swedish politician Alice Bah Kuhnke.

 Biography

 Early life

 Johannes Bah Kuhnke was born in Strömsund and became interested in acting, and studied at a theater gymnasium in Gothenburg and then at Teaterhögskolan in Malmö.